mvexel/osm-meet-your-mappers/README.md

 ## Features

- - Loads changeset data from OSM replication files
+ - Loads changeset data from OSM archive files
  - Stores changesets, tags, and comments in PostgreSQL
  - REST API for querying changesets and mapper statistics
  - Supports filtering by: